-Develop horizontal curves and superelevation in compliance with SCDOT Roadway Design Manual.
+Develop horizontal curves and superelevation in compliance with SCDOT Roadway Design Manual using the base line alignments found in Attachment B 4.I95 AlternativeC2 Reference Data.

 The use of broken-back horizontal curves are not permitted.

 Decreasing the degree of curvature of existing curves along Interstate 95 is not permitted.